jchnelson/JSONparser/README.md

 A JSONObject is comprised of JSONValues and JSONObjects, which both inherit from JSONBase/ A JSONValue is a managed union of int, double, bool, and std::string.

-A file can be read by passing a filename, or an istream pointer
+A file can be read by passing a filename, or an istream pointer to a dynamically-allocated istream, which will be deleted after it is used.

 ```cplusplus